Back to top

 Create a new Eclipse RCP project "de.vogella.databinding.viewer" using the "RCP Application with a view" template.
 Add the databinding plug-ins as dependency to your plug-in project.

-Create the de.vogella.databinding.viewer.model package and re-create the Person and Address class from the previous example in this tutorial in this package.
+Create the de.vogella.databinding.viewer.model package and re-create the Person and Address class from the previous example in this script in this package.

 Create the following MyModel class to get some example data.